Featured Image Source: Porch Daydreamer

 Toile is known as a French cloth used for decorating.
-While it literally means “cloth” in French, it also describes a fabric that is typically in a beige or white background and covered in a repeating pattern.
-The pattern can be in many shapes or styles, but most often depicts scenes of nature (trees, animals, or farmers).
-Having this kind of pattern for your French Country dining room furniture can really add credit to its value.
+While it literally means “cloth” in French, it also describes a fabric typically in beige or white background and covered in a repeating pattern.
+The pattern can be in many shapes or styles but most often depicts nature scenes (trees, animals, or farmers).
+Having this kind of pattern for your French Country dining room furniture can add credit to its value.

 Make A Lot Out Of Your Lighting

 Keeping things simple at eye level is a good idea.
 That allows you to add more of a sophisticated twist to the upper levels of the dining room.
 A hanging, antique-style lantern in your dining room can completely set the mood of the whole room.
 Make it a truly eye-catching piece with bright colors and fancy framing.
 This will look especially good against the simplistic backdrop of exposed beam ceilings or reclaimed wood chairs.

 This place is so French it’s unbelievable!
 This vibrant and tasteful Mid-Century Modern dining room is a sight to behold.
 Comfortable yet refined eating space designed by Charles Hilton Architects.

 It’s easy to feel at home and relaxed when enjoying a meal in this space, thanks to the large window providing a panoramic view.
 Zin Home nailed it with this wonderfully zany layout for a dining room.
 It was energizing French dining room with a touch of French flair.

 Speaking of exposed beams, this is one of the most famous architectural elements of a French Country dining room.
 Using distressed wood for the ceiling beams can give your home an antique look, immediately adding to its value.
 This also adds a touch of charm to a room that instantly makes it more inviting.
 A style like this can be accented well with stone flag flooring.
 Your rustic French Country dining room sets are what blend everything together in this chic yet savvy look.